ASUS Zenbook 14 OLED UX3405 Review (Intel Core Ultra 7 155H)

 Image credit: Asus

-To validate this claim, we conducted a battery test, playing a local video with the screen brightness set at 80% and the volume at 40%.
-After nearly two and a half hours of playback, the battery capacity stood at a commendable 80%, attesting to the notebook’s satisfactory battery performance.
+To verify this claim, we conducted a battery test by playing a local video with the screen brightness set to 80% and the volume at 40%.
+After nearly two and a half hours of playback, the battery capacity remains at 80%, indicating that the notebook’s battery performance is satisfactory.

-For evaluating the SSD’s performance, we employed the CrystalDiskMark benchmark application, yielding the following results: 5,005 MB/s Sequential Read Speed, 3,545 MB/s Sequential Write Speed, 43 MB/s 4K Random Read Speed, and 81 MB/s 4K Random Write Speed.
-These benchmark figures underscore the commendable performance delivered by the SSD, affirming its capability to meet the demands of various computing tasks.
+To test the performance of the SSD, we used the CrystalDiskMark benchmark application, and the results were as follows: 5,005 MB/s for sequential read, 3,545 MB/s for sequential write, 43 MB/s for 4K random read, and 81 MB/s for 4K random write.
+These benchmark data indicate that the SSD’s performance is outstanding, confirming its ability to meet the demands of various computing tasks.

-For testing the CPU and its integrated GPU, we did some benchmark tests, which are the following:
+To test the CPU and its integrated GPU, we did some benchmarks, which are as follows:

 3DMark Time Spy: 3,691 points